AlpoGIT/Policy-gradient-based-method/README.md

 ![Solved](solved_shallow_ANN.png)

 # Proximal policy optimization (PPO)
-Below the result with the PPO algorithm and an entropy term.
+Below the result with the PPO algorithm and an entropy term where it solves this environment 10 times faster than REINFORCE (in terms of episode number).

 ![PPO](cartpole_PPO.png)